mrizk/collatz/README.md

 # collatz

-A mini project to generate large visualizations of the Collatz conjecture.
+A mini project to generate beautiful large visualizations of the Collatz conjecture.